-As mentioned before, the output of the last step is a series of ZIP files in the Maven-generated target folder under openSF.product.
-They contain the archived installations of the RCP products for each platform, which can be used during development as mentioned in §9.2.
-However, a working openSF installation is made up of several components, which if missing will make the system work partially, or not at all.
-Those components are:

-- ParameterEditor, which is built separately as another RCP archived product, but with the same procedure described for openSF.
-If this platform-specific component missing, openSF will not be able to launch PE as an external configuration file editor. - □ Example modules and database, which is a set of dummy modules, configuration and input files, along with a database with simulations including them.
+As mentioned before, the output of the last step is a series of ZIP files in the Mayen-generated target folder under openSF, product.
+They contain the archived installations of the RCP products for each platform, which ca of CO n b se be used during development as mentioned in §9.2.
+However, a working openSF installation is made up everal components, which if missing will make the system work partially, or not at all.
+Those conents are: Documentation files, the set of PDFs shown in the help menu.
+Without these files, no help files will be shown at all in the HMI.
+ParameterEditor, which is built separately as another RCP archived product, but with the same procedure described for openSF.
+If this platform-specific component missing, openSF will not be able to launch PE as an external configuration file editor.
+Example modules and database, which is a set of dummy modules, configuration and input files, along with a database with simulations including them.
 Since they include C++ modules along with Java and Python examples, they are platform specific, built using CMake and require linking against the OSFI library.
 If missing, only the "empty" database template file is available in the HMI, but no openSF functionality is lost.

-□ Template openSF.properties file, placed by the installer in the installation folder after some variables have been replaced.
+Template openSF.properties file, placed by the installer in the installation folder after some variables have been replaced.
 Without this file, openSF might not start.